Trip created by David Russell

 This photography holiday is based at a remote wilderness lodge on the western tip of Knoydart.
 During the week, we have access a boat which means that we can easily visit many remote coastal areas, allowing us unique opportunities to interact with the landscape.
 The surrounding area of Loch Nevis and Loch Hourn as well as the Small Isles archipelago and Skye are all within reach although we will select our daily destinations based on the weather and the best opportunities for our photography workshops.

 We meet in Mallaig which is easily reached by car or train via the spectacular West Highland Railway Line.
-A short transfer by boat takes us to our base at Doune on the very tip of the Knoydart Peninsula.
-An informal introductory presentation will establish the aspirations of individuals and we will discuss the week’s photographic opportunities based on the most accurate weather forecasts.
+Mallaig has plenty of long term parking which is free and where vehicles can be left for the duration of the workshop.
+A short 20-minute boat journey will take us to Doune on the tip of the Knoydart peninsula.
+After an informal introduction of the group and to the facilities at Doune, we meet for dinner.
 (D)

-Following a relaxed breakfast, we board the launch boat and, keeping our eyes open for Minke Whales which are often spotted in these waters, return to Mallaig.
-For those travelling by rail, we arrive in Mallaig in time to catch the mid-morning train back to Glasgow.
+Following breakfast, we board the Mary Doune for the final time and return to Mallaig.
+For those travelling by rail, we arrive at 0930 in time to catch the morning train back to Glasgow.
 (B)

 Our accommodation on Knoydart is an alpine- style wilderness lodge set right by the beach amongst magnificent coastal and mountain scenery, and views across to Skye.